Operation Lam Son 719: Counteroffensive

 As early as 18 February, PAVN forces had begun attacks by fire on bases Ranger North and South.
 A UH-1H medevac helicopter from the 237th Medical Detachment was hit by NVA fire and crash-landed at Ranger North: two of its crew were rescued by another helicopter while the crew chief Sp4c.
 Dennis Fujii was unable to reach the rescue helicopter due to fire and stayed at the base to assist the Rangers, providing medical assistance and directing US airstrikes.
 On 19 February, the attacks commenced against Ranger North conducted by the 102nd Regiment, 308th Division, supported by PT-76 and T-54 tanks.
 The ARVN held on tenaciously throughout the night supported by gunships and flareships.
 Thiệu, oblivious to the previous nights attacks, and who was visiting I Corps headquarters at the time, advised Lãm to postpone the advance on Tchepone and to shift the focus of the operation toward the southwest.
 Despite 32 tactical airstrikes since the morning, by the afternoon of the 20th, the 39th Ranger Battalion had been reduced from 500 to 323 men and aerial reconnaissance indicated that their position was surrounded by 4–500 PAVN and its commander ordered a retreat toward Ranger South, 6 km away.
 Fujii and several Rangers were evacuated by helicopter, but it was hit by PAVN fire and autorotated onto Ranger South.
 The crew was rescued but Fujii was again stranded on the ground.
 Only 199 survivors reached Ranger South by nightfall, with only 109 fit for combat, while 178 were dead or missing.
 The U.S estimated 639 PAVN troops were killed during the battle.

-North Vietnamese attention then shifted to Ranger South, which was hit by 130mm artillery fire on the night of 21 February.
+North Vietnamese attention then shifted to Ranger South, which was hit by 130 mm artillery fire on the night of 21 February.
 On 22 February an intensive air and artillery bombardment around the base allowed 13 medevac helicopters to evacuate 122 wounded Rangers and Fujii who would later be awarded the Silver Star, later upgraded to a Distinguished Service Cross and further upgraded to the Medal of Honor The force remaining at Ranger South comprising 400 soldiers of the 21st Rangers and 109 soldiers of the 39th Rangers, held the outpost for another two days before Lãm ordered them to fight their way 5 km southeast to FSB 30.

 Another casualty of the battle, although an indirect one, was South Vietnamese General Đỗ Cao Trí, commander of III Corps and hero of the Cambodian campaign.
 Ordered by Thiệu to take over for the outclassed Lãm, Trí died in a helicopter crash on 23 February while en route to his new command.